amit-davidson/btree/README.md

 (<500LOC) and highly documented.
 It means it can be a good starting point for people interested in data structures or how databases work.

+You can checkout [my blog post](https://medium.com/@amitdavidson234/all-about-b-trees-and-databases-8c0697856189) about the implementation and deep cover about B trees and databases

 ## Installing